fenago/linux-administration/md/Lab_4.md

 directory (both empty and nonempty).
 On the other hand, the [rmdir] command will only delete empty directories.

-For the final example in this chapter, let\'s create a directory named [garbage3], then create two files [a1.txt] and [a2.txt] inside it:
+For the final example in this lab, let\'s create a directory named [garbage3], then create two files [a1.txt] and [a2.txt] inside it: